 The souks aren’t just for shopping.
 The further you walk back the more frequently you’ll see workshops and not just shopfronts.
 Men can be seen piecing together leather shoes, or carving wooden implements.
 Any number of other artisans will be busy too.
 If you do want to take a picture, be sure to ask first and offer some change as a polite thank you (5-10 dirham is acceptable).

 There is a wide variety of hammams in Marrakech; from traditional neighborhood hammams to ultra-fancy spa like hammams and everything in between.
-If you want to experience a hammam but can’t afford something fancy, then opt for the local bath.
+If you want to experience a hammam but are looking for a cheap hammam in Marrakech, then opt for the local bath.
 Entrance is 10-20 dirham but if you’d like a full scrub by an attendant as well the soap if you haven’t purchased elsewhere it will cost about 50 dirham.
-Compare this to 200-500 dirham that you can spend in a luxury hammam.
+Compare this to 200-500 dirham that you can spend in a mid-range hammam.
 Chances are you’ll get a better scrub with the cheaper option any way!

 To visit the Badi Palace, Bahia Palace, or Saadian Tombs will cost just 10 dirham each.
 Be on the lookout there will be people milling about offering to give you a guided tour but you can always decline.
 This will save money and you can find plenty of information ahead of time in guidebooks and online.